ahmedsamirdev/BreakingBad/README.md

 # Breaking Bad

-Breaking Bad project that show and filter characters from the show.
+Breaking Bad project that show and filter characters from the show using breaking bad api

 # Base URL
 ` https://www.breakingbadapi.com/api/ `